2009 Red River flood

-The 2009 Red River flood along the Red River of the North in North Dakota and Minnesota in the United States and Manitoba in Canada brought record flood levels to the Fargo-Moorhead area.
-The flood was a result of saturated and frozen ground, spring snowmelt exacerbated by additional rain and snow storms, and virtually flat terrain.
+The 2009 Red River flood, along the Red River of the North in North Dakota and Minnesota in the United States and Manitoba in Canada, brought record flood levels to the Fargo-Moorhead area.
+The flood was a result of saturated and frozen ground, spring snowmelt exacerbated by additional rain and snow storms, as well as virtually flat terrain.
 Communities along the Red River prepared for more than a week as the U.S. National Weather Service continuously updated the predictions for the city of Fargo, North Dakota, with an increasingly higher projected river crest.
-Originally predicted to reach a level of near 43 ft at Fargo by March 29, the river in fact crested at 40.84 ft at 12:15 a.m.
+Originally predicted to reach a level of near 43 ft at Fargo by March 29, the river crested at 40.84 ft at 12:15 a.m.
 March 28, and started a slow decline.
 The river continued to rise to the north as the crest moved downstream.

 Background

 Geology

 The Red River flows from the United States into Lake Winnipeg in Manitoba, Canada.
 Since it flows northward, into colder climates, melting snow and river ice, as well as runoff from its tributaries, often create ice jams, which cause the river to overflow.
 The valley is essentially flat, leading to overland flooding, with no high ground on which to take refuge.

 The Red River flood plain.
 Low-elevation areas are green, while higher elevation regions are tan and white.

 The Red River around Fargo before the 2009 floods started, as seen from space.

 The flooded river around Fargo as seen from space.